-Nanziancino M. Dilay Vice-Chairperson
+Nanziancino M. Dilay

+Vice-Chairperson

 Mr. Nanziancino M. Dilay, 74 years old, took his oath as LLFC Director in July 2019.
-He currently the Vicechairperson of the LLFC Board Directors of and the Chairperson of Audit the Committee. Не is also a member of the Risk Management Committee.
+He is currently the Vice-chairperson of the LLFC Board of Directors and the Chairperson of the Audit Committee.
+He is also a member of the Risk Management Committee.